MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 Workaround Share the app or window using the share tray within Teams meeting.

 - **Issue:**  Users can’t use the advanced presenter modes (Standout, Side-by-side, Reporter, Cameo)
-- **Issue:**  Users wont see the presenter toolbar when a screen sharing session is active.
+- **Issue:**  Users won't see the presenter toolbar when a screen sharing session is active.